Intelligence and Security Informatics () 2013

 Please refer to Topics for a detailed list of areas of interest.

-NEW: ISI 2013 will feature a Special session on Emergent Phenomena and Big Data sponsored by the Intelligence Advanced Research Projects Activity (IARPA).
+NEW: 2013 will feature a Special session on Emergent Phenomena and Big Data sponsored by the Intelligence Advanced Research Projects Activity (IARPA).
 Paper submissions intended for this session should clearly state so by including the session title "Emerging Phenomena and Big Data" as a subtitle.